corentinway/permutation-way/README.md

 ```

-* Much more permutation.
+## Much more permutations.

-If you want to play with a high volume of permutation, just create an array of 10 elements.
+If you want to play with a high volume of permutation, you can start with an array of 10 elements.